admin-cf-1/cardano-coin-selection/information/specification.md

  1. #### Final UTxO Set

     The _final UTxO set_ is a subset of the [initial UTxO set](#initial-utxo-set).

-It represents the set that remains after values have been removed to pay for entries in the [requested output list](#requested-output-list).
+    It represents the set of values that remain after the coin selection algorithm has removed values to pay for entries in the [requested output list](#requested-output-list).

     The set difference between the _final UTxO set_ and the _initial UTxO set_
     is equal to the _inputs_ field of the [coin selection](#coin-selection) result value.

+    More formally: **U_i_**

 ## Failure Modes